Biembeddings of Archdeacon type: their full automorphism group and their number: The Archdeacon Embedding

-\end{defin} \begin{rem} Note that in Definitions \ref{Compatible} and \ref{ArchdeaconEmbedding} we can interchange the roles of $\omega_r$ and $\omega_c$.
+This observation suggests that the Archdeacon embedding deeply depends on the combinatorial structure of the compatible orderings.
+This link will be developed in Section 4 of this paper. \end{ex} \begin{rem} Note that in Definitions \ref{Compatible} and \ref{ArchdeaconEmbedding} we can interchange the roles of $\omega_r$ and $\omega_c$.
 This operation corresponds to transposing the array $A$ and hence it does not change the class of maps here considered. \end{rem} Reasoning as in \cite{CostaDellaFiorePasotti} and in \cite{CPPBiembeddings} (see also Proposition 5.6 of \cite{PM}), we can prove that, since the orderings $\omega_r$ and $\omega_c$ are compatible, the map $\rho$ is a rotation of $K_{\frac{2nk+t}{t}\times t}$ and we get the following Theorem.

 \begin{thm} Let $A$ be a $\Q\H_t(m,n;h,k)$ that admits two compatible orderings $\omega_r$ and $\omega_c$.
 Then there exists a cellular biembedding $\psi$ of $K_{\frac{2nk+t}{t}\times t}$, such that every edge is on a face whose boundary length is a multiple of $h$ and on a face whose boundary length is a multiple of $k$.